eldur1/erlebnis/README.md

 - `o` in a function/ variable mean object.
 - No use of ; at end of line.

-## MVP

-It produce non predictable result.
-The most important for the MVP is not to get the best algorithm but have an algorithm that work.
-We cannot jump this part.
-We need to see results that doesn't work to improve the algorithm.
-Here's a list of functionnality that the algorithm have in the MVP

 ### Generation tools :
 - ✅ randomNumber()